NumCosmo/NumCosmo.github.io/download.md

   - [ARB](http://fredrikj.net/arb/)
     C library for arbitrary-precision interval arithmetic.

+## Packages from popular distributions

+Many prerequisites and optional packages can be found in popular distributions.
+Below there is a small compilation of package names for some distributions.

 ### Packages on Debian like systems (including Ubuntu) <a id="pack_deb"></a>

   - For most systems the following packages can be found in the main repositories: *gobject-introspection*, *gir1.2-glib-2.0*, *libgirepository1.0-dev*, *gcc*, *pkg-config*, *libglib2.0-dev*, *libgmp3-dev*, *libmpfr-dev*, *libgsl0-dev*, *libfftw3-dev*.